amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 not entirely because of them: we bring something from ourselves to the expe- rience, and so it is not pure or unmediated.
-But a receptive mood with a moment of naivete is a useful counter to the tendency (prevalent in sociologi- cal and anthropological studies of material culture) to conclude the biogra- phy of an object by showing how it, like everything, is socially constituted.
+But a receptive mood with a moment of naivete is a useful counter to the tendency (prevalent in sociologi- cal and anthropological studies of material culture) to conclude the biography of an object by showing how it, like everything, is socially constituted.
 To pursue an ecology of things is sometimes to resist that punch line, to elide its truth, for it inclines thinking and perception too much toward the primacy of humans and “the subject.”
 Lucretius’s poem, in contrast, gives center stage